Make Historic Ruggles Mine in Grafton NH The 94th New Hampshire State Park

 In my mid twenties I met the man of my dreams who had grown up in and still lived in the city of Boston.

-We quickly discovered we shared the same fond childhood memory.
+We quickly discovered that we shared the same fond childhood memory.
 My now husband of over thirty years used to go with his family to Ruggles Mine in Grafton every summer to get out of the city and enjoy nature.

 My husband talked of the same childhood wonderment.
 Of exploring the caves and hunting for treasure.
 And they too would picnic in the parking lot after.
 Only my husbands family would dine on freshly picked local corn that they would cook right next to their car on a camping stove.